 Let me start by saying I have no dog in this hunt.
 I get no credit if you go to any of these links and use their services.

-What I will share are the services I’ve used in the past and others that I feel comfortable in referring people to.
+I will share the services I’ve used in the past and others that I feel comfortable in referring people to.
 For me, I’d be looking for a service with a known track record.
 But I’m a chicken.
 I like to stick with known quantities.
 The well-known services may charge more but you know what you’re getting.
-Now, some of the newer websites may charge less because they need to incentivize people to use them over the big guys.
+Some of the newer websites may charge less because they need to incentivize people to use them over the big guys.
 If you’re comfortable with that, then that’s up to you.
 When I’m referring my dad, I want to make sure the place I use is dependable because it’s my reputation on the line.

 On a side note, my very first use of an award booking service was back in 2005.
 I found a website that helped Sharon and I book business class tickets to Japan on United using 90,000 US Airways miles we transferred from American Express (wow, that was a while ago) (Note from Sharon: Yes it was.
 And he kept all the notes on it.
 I won’t complain though…they’re all electronic, not on paper).
 The website I found was the very same one that now hosts our travel blog on Boarding Area, so I guess I owe it to them for getting us started in this hobby.